DavidVerduin/profiles-rest-api/README.md

 # To create the python environment
 python -m venv ~/env

+# To make the migrations file (run this whenever you create a model, to make django create the table associated)
+python manage.py makemigrations

+# To apply the migrations
+python manage.py migrate

 # To activate, and enter, the python local environment
 source ~/env/bin/activate